-The human resources of the {{School\Name}} are valuable and significant in creating an effective educational program and learning environment.
-Charter schools function most efficiently and successfully when highly qualified individuals are employed to staff the school.
+The human resources of the District are valuable and significant in creating an effective educational program and learning environment.
+Schools function most efficiently and successfully when highly qualified individuals are employed to staff the District.
 Opportunities for staff development should be provided periodically.
-Supervision is a necessary, ongoing function of the Charter School's leadership.
+Supervision is a necessary, ongoing function of the District's leadership.
 The Board seeks to promote an efficient and positive school climate in all educational endeavors, in order that students may work toward their greatest potential, and the community will be proud of its investment.